redtexts/texts/gorter_1923_world_revolution.md

 private concerns, and that a constantly increasing bill of exchange business is being done.

-At a sitting of the Financial Department in April, 1923, Aron Scheimann, director of the Russian State Bank, said that the financial section was in favour of allowing private banks.
+At a sitting of the Financial Department in April, 1923, Aron Sheinman, director of the Russian State Bank, said that the financial section was in favour of allowing private banks.